Why Won’t My Toilet Flush?

 A damaged flapper valve

 The flapper sits at the bottom of the tank.
 It is connected to the toilet handle or button and seals the opening between the tank and the toilet bowl.
 When you turn the handle, the flapper lifts to let the water rush into the bowl.
 An old or worn-out flapper will not maintain a tight seal.
 That can affect the normal function of your toilet.
 Listen to the toilet to see if you hear the sound of water running into the bowl; you may even see this inside the toilet bowl.
-If water is constantly draining from the tank even when the flapper is closed, you need to replace the flapper valve.
+If water is constantly draining from the tank even when the flapper is closed, you need to replace the toilet flapper valve.

 The tank water level is too low